![]() |

 the city council and Civic Trust- did not want to retain the building because

-it did not fit in with a 'high tech' image, and would therefore not attract
+it did not fit in with their bright new 'high tech' image, and would therefore not attract

 the 'right sort' of company to occupy it- "This is a historic city, so why